Information on Neem Essential oil (Azadirachta indica)

 Oil Properties

-Neem oil is generally light to dark brown depending on the time of harvest as well as growing conditions before harvesting.
+Neem essential oil is generally light to dark brown depending on the time of harvest as well as growing conditions before harvesting.

 It is bitter and has a strong odor – described by some as a combination of the smell of peanut and garlic.